LoicBrassart/old_roleet_v2/README.md

 ## How to use this repo

-Install yarn if not already on your system.
+Install npm if not already on your system.
+Install json-server globally if you not already have it.
+`npm install -g json-server`

-Once everything is installed, go to frontend folder and use `yarn install` to add every required modules.
+Once everything is installed, go to frontend folder and use `npm install` to add every required modules.
-Then load the json server and start the react scripts in new consoles.
+Then start the react scripts in new console.

-### Linux

-If you are using gnome-terminal, this should be done by `gnome-terminal -e "yarn load:json" ; gnome-terminal -e "yarn start"`

-### Windows

-If you are using PowerShell, this should be done by `Start-Process yarn -ArgumentList "load:json" ; Start-Process yarn -ArgumentList "start"`
+If you are using gnome-terminal, this should be done by `gnome-terminal -e "npm start"` If you are using PowerShell, this should be done by `Start-Process npm -ArgumentList "start"`

+You also need to run the json server for the site to work correctly.
+In the backend-jsonServer folder, launch
+`json-server data.json --port 4040` (currently we are useing 4040 port to get data from the json)

 ## Steps to reproduce